The Complete Guide to Renting a Scooter on Rarotonga

 How Much is it to Hire a Scooter for a Week on Rarotonga?

-Scooters are so easy to ride and that’s one of the reasons why they are a favoured method to get around by visitors and locals alike.
-However, if you haven’t ridden a scooter before, then let’s relieve some of the unknown; how do you ride a scooter?
+Scooters are so easy to ride, and that’s one of the reasons why they are a favoured method of getting around for visitors and locals alike.
+However, if you haven’t ridden a scooter before, let’s alleviate some of the unknown: how do you ride a scooter?

-Your rental scooter will have a side stand or a centre stand to, you know, stop the bike from toppling over.
+Your rental scooter will have a side stand or a centre stand to prevent the bike from toppling over.
 Hold onto the handlebars, relieve the pressure from the side stand and kick the side stand up.
-If it’s on a centre stand, simply sit on the bike and roll the bike forward until the bike is off the stand.
+If it’s on a centre stand, sit on the bike and roll it forward until it’s off the stand.

 Get to grips with where the controls are.
 You should have the indicators within reach of one thumb: flick left to indicate left, right to indicate right and press to stop the indicators.
 Within reach of your other thumb, you should have a button or switch for your hazard lights.